 In most cases, it is buying a property that can become a real issue for a business.
 Just imagine how the property tax will increase the financial and taxation burden on the company.
 Besides, the excellent properties are not cheap.
 Therefore, it could be wiser to reinvest the money in a new project or leave it until better times.
 Who knows when the company may need extra money to survive?

 Ideally, people should join the company, possessing all the skills and knowledge needed to fulfill their job.
-Many entrepreneurs imagine that the best worker is that who contributes to and improves the company the first day he or she joins it.
+Many entrepreneurs imagine that the best worker is who contributes to and improves the company the first day he or she joins it.

 The reality is entirely different.
 Instead of looking for the most qualified workers, businesses in the 21st century should focus on training the existing and future staff.